Complete Next-to-Leading Order QCD Corrections to $ZZ$ Production in Gluon Fusion: Results

-In figure~\ref{fig:mzztoponly}, we also show the subtracted virtual contribution obtained using different IR subtraction schemes.
-The NLO result does not depend on the choice of subtraction scheme, with the different schemes amounting to reshuffling contributions proportional to $\mathcal{V}^{(1)}$ between the subtracted real and virtual contributions.
-However, we do observe that while the virtuals in the $q_T$ and Catani-Seymour schemes behave rather similarly, they are heavily suppressed in Catani scheme.
-This means that in the Catani scheme the majority of the NLO correction comes from the IR subtracted real contribution and the subtracted virtual contribution accounts for less than $2\%$ of the total cross-section.
+In Fig.~\ref{fig:mzztoponly}, we also show the subtracted virtual contribution obtained using different IR subtraction schemes.
+The NLO result does not depend on the choice of subtraction scheme, with different schemes amounting to reshuffling contributions proportional to $\mathcal{V}^{(1)}$ between the subtracted reals and virtuals.
+However, we do observe that while the virtuals in the $q_T$ and Catani-Seymour schemes behave rather similarly, they are heavily suppressed in the Catani scheme.
+The shape of the Catani scheme virtual corrections is similar to the other schemes, but, the corrections are shifted down and are negative in the bins $m_{ZZ} < 220 \ \mathrm{GeV}$ and $m_{ZZ} > 620 \ \mathrm{GeV}$.
+This implies that in the Catani scheme, the majority of the NLO correction comes from the IR subtracted real contribution and the subtracted virtual contribution accounts for less than $2\%$ of the total cross section.
 We point out that the finite remainders in the Catani scheme were previously shown to be more sensitive to kinematic expansions of the two-loop expressions than in the $q_T$ scheme~\cite{Agarwal:2020dye}, and may thus be interpreted as representing more directly the genuine two-loop effects.
-Choosing a scheme for which the virtual contributions are numerically small can be of practical importance in situations where their exact evaluation is possible but computationally expensive, since one can reduce the number of phase-space points for the numerical integration in this way.
-Nevertheless, in the present work, we were able to obtain sufficient statistics that the virtual could be reliably obtained in each subtraction scheme, as shown.
+Choosing a scheme where the virtuals are numerically small can be of practical importance in situations where their exact evaluation is possible but computationally expensive, since one can reduce the number of phase-space points for the numerical integration in this way.
+Nevertheless, in the present work, we were able to obtain sufficient statistics that the virtuals could be reliably obtained in each subtraction scheme, as shown.

-We also compare our results to an approximation, NLO$_\mathrm{approx}^{\mathrm{A}_h}$ similar to~\cite{Grazzini:2018owa}, obtained using exact ingredients except for the massive two-loop virtual amplitudes.
-In this approximation, the massive two-loop virtual amplitude is replaced by the top-quark only Born amplitude rescaled by the ratio $\frac{1}{2} \mathcal{V}^{(2)}/\mathcal{V}^{(1)}$ computed using only the massless quark amplitudes.
+We also compare our results to an approximation, NLO$_\mathrm{approx}^{\mathrm{A}_h}$ similar to~\cite{Grazzini:2018owa}, obtained using exact ingredients except for the massive two-loop virtual amplitudes, which are replaced by the top-quark only Born amplitude rescaled by the ratio $\frac{1}{2} \mathcal{V}^{(2)}/\mathcal{V}^{(1)}$ computed using only the massless quark amplitudes.
 This rescaling is performed fully differentially at the level of individual phase-space points.
 We find that the approximation describes the exact results well in most of the phase-space for the unpolarized distributions, particularly in the high energy region.